zupzup/node-rxjs-commander-dojo/README.md

     - watch the "import" folder for changes
         - use chokidar for file-watching
         - https://github.com/paulmillr/chokidar
-    - when a file comes in, read and transform it in a seperate thread
+    - when a file comes in, read and transform it
-        - we are only interested in code/name/categoryId
+        - we are only interested in code/name/category
-    - when you gathered 5 products from a certain category, concatenate them and log them
+    - when you gathered 5 products from a certain category, log them
     - use the "files/importProducts{1,2,3}" files for testing

 # A Reactive Streaming Client